California governor boosts efforts to combat smash-and-grabs | Politics

 Auto thefts had become a particularly perplexing problem in the Bay Area, driving tourists away from some high crime areas.

 Newsom said he will also work with state lawmakers to improve highway camera technology to help solve crimes, and correspondingly boost highway patrols “based on real-time data.”
-He emphasized that long-term crime rates in California have come down, but said California and other U.S. states have experienced a recent upswing in organized retail theft and violent crimes, including those involving firearms.
-Homicides in California jumped 31% last year, while politically progressive Oakland recently reversed course on police defunding due to a surge in homicides and gun violence.
+He emphasised that long-term crime rates in California have come down, but said California and other U.S. states have experienced a recent upswing in organised retail theft and violent crimes, including those involving firearms.
+Homicides in California jumped 31 per cent last year, while politically progressive Oakland recently reversed course on police defunding due to a surge in homicides and gun violence.
 And on Friday, San Francisco Mayor London Breed declared a state of emergency to confront crime in one of the city's poorest and most drug-infested neighborhoods.

 Former governor Jerry Brown, a fellow Democrat who championed easing lengthy criminal punishments, said in a television interview that there needs to be a carrot-and-stick approach that includes some punishment for lower level crimes.